angrycircuit/sc_pacman/README.md

-# Update on Feb.
-22, 2020

-### Files Re-organisation
-- All source code can be found in `./Source Codes`
-- All dependent header files can be checked in `./Include`
-- All dependent libruaries are stored in `./Lib`
-- All source code are sorted in `./Source Code`
-- Older files are backuped in `./Source Code/backup`

-### OpenGL Set Up
-The example can be compiled, please check `./Source Codes/opengl.c`

-### Dependent Files linking
-- All the headers and libruaries currently needed are successfully linked to the solution file
-- To add more header files, simply copy the files to `./Include`
-- To add more libruaries, follow the procedures below
-	- Copy the libruary file to `./Lib`
-	- Project => poperties
-	- Linker => input
-	- Type the new lib's name in the first line on your right, and followe the same syntax

-### Suggestion :D
-You can learn `markdown` to make this page look better!

-**Leon**

----

 Hey welcome to the Pacman project!
 The purpose of this file is to help you get up and running as quickly as possible.
 -Matt